ultraq/gradle-support/README.md

     - `withTestDependencies(Closure closure)`
      Configure the testing dependencies for the project.

+    - `useCodenarc(TextResource codenarcConfig)`
+      Adds the `codenarc` plugin and specifies the config file to use.

     - `useJUnitJupiter`
       Configure all test suites to use JUnit Jupiter.